Where does your wood come from?

 Why is wood eco-friendly?

 Wood is a renewable resource, plain and simple.
-It grows in forests around the world in a seemingly infinite variety of species.
+It grows in forests around the world in a vast variety of species.
 When managed properly, as in an Forest Steward Council Certified forest, wood can be harvested for generations.
 When compared to other structural methods like steel and concrete, the "embodied energy" in wood is significantly less, due to its relative ease of harvesting and milling.
-Reclaimed wood takes this life cycle one step further, by keeping waste from demolition projects out of landfills, and reducing the need for harvesting trees.

 What are your terms and conditions?

 Pioneer Millworks has created various grades and descriptions to quantify as best we can the board stock and finished product ordered.
 Due to the quirkiness and variability of our sources, these descriptions are very good, but not perfect guidelines.
 For this reason, we request that our customers review and agree to our terms and conditions.
 View them here .

 Payments by Check and ACH Wire Transfer help us maintain our competitive pricing.
 For your convenience, we also accept Visa, Mastercard, American Express, and Discover payments for orders totaling $5,000 or less.
 Please note: All purchases require 50% deposit to initiate order and 100% payment prior to shipping All orders under $2,000 require payment in full to initiate order All orders with 2 week or less lead time require payment in full to initiate order and may be subject to rush fees A returned check fee of $50 will be charged for all checks returned to us.